LDS Seminary Careers

 - Religion 471, Teaching Seminary

 This course is an introduction to religious education as a profession.
 It focuses on basic teaching concepts and the S&I hiring process, and helps individuals become more effective teachers.
 It prepares them to teach the scriptures and involves them in a brief seminary teaching experience.
-During the course, trainees are evaluated and screened for Religion 475.
+During the course, trainees are evaluated and screened for student teaching opportunities.

 - Religion 475, Seminary Teaching Seminar

-This course deals with current teaching issues and needs.
-Student teachers are also employed part time and may teach from one to three seminary classes.
+This course is for part-time student teachers only and deals with current teaching issues and needs.
+Student teachers are employed and may teach from one to three seminary classes.
 Throughout the school year they are evaluated to determine whether they should be considered for a full-time seminary teaching position with S&I.

 What if I live away from the preservice centers?

 If you live in an area where no S&I preservice center is available, you may also be considered by employment after:

 - Successful completion of approved preservice training coursework.